bw2/bw2.github.io/2022-06-01-phenotype-based-prioritization2-LIRICAL-vs-exomiser.md

 **What Explains the Low Concordance Between LIRICAL and Exomiser?**

 It's likely due to how they handle phenotype prioritization.
 Exomiser uses model organism data (mouse & zebra fish) in addition to OMIM gene-disease associations.
 It also uses protein-protein interactions to check phenotype match scores of adjacent genes.
 All of these are combined into an Exomiser phenotype match score which is then combined with a variant pathogenicity score to get the final "exomiser score".
-LIRICAL computes variant pathogenicity scores the same way as Exomiser (reusing its code and reference data), but does it's own thing for phenotypes - using only OMIM data and computing a post-test probability.
+LIRICAL computes variant pathogenicity scores the same way as Exomiser (reusing its code and reference data), but does its own thing for phenotypes - using only OMIM data and computing a post-test probability.
 Spot-checking one of the cases where Exomiser ranked the correct gene as #1 and LIRICAL ranked it as #5:
 2 out of the 4 false-positive LIRICAL genes weren't in the Exomiser results at all, and 2 were quite far down in the list.